bbeng89/ntbk/README.md

 ## Usage

-There are two types of files in nbtk - `logs` and `collections`.
+There are two types of files in ntbk - `logs` and `collections`.
 Logs are similar to the "daily log" in bullet journaling.
 They are just a page of text for the current day.
 Collections on the other hand contain related ideas and topics that don't belong to a particular day.
 For instance you might have a `recipes` collection or `books` collection.

 An ntbk directory will look like the following: